 When we baptize, the hidden is revealed for a moment, and we see the unconditional love of God embracing a soul who has never done a thing to earn that love.
 And we learn once again that we can do nothing to earn it either.
 We can only respond to God’s unconditional love in our lives.
 In baptism, we celebrate the beginning of this response.
 And we continue responding to God’s love as we live baptismal lives.
 The baptismal life is a sacramental life, a life in which each baptized person becomes one of those windows into the reality of God’s movement in creation.
 We participate in this reality by promising, with God’s help, to be supportive members of a community of faith, to practice reconciliation, to proclaim the Good News of Jesus Christ in word and deed, to seek and serve Christ in all persons, and to respect the dignity of every human being.

 You are invited to take a moment and reflect on The Baptismal Covenant that follows on the this page to engage at a deeper level the thoughts in the previous paragraph.

-Please contact the parish office either via e-mail, firstname.lastname@example.org or call us at (732) 671- 2524 for more information on what it means to become baptized or to present someone for the Sacrament of Holy Baptism.
+Please contact the parish office either via e-mail, firstname.lastname@example.org or call us at (732) 671- 2524 for more information on what it means to be baptized or to present someone for the Sacrament of Holy Baptism.